Man accused of selling Swiss bank data agrees plea bargain

 A spokeswoman for the court declined to give details of the length of the sentence agreed for the man, who the court said had been paid 1.1 million euros for the data on wealthy clients of the bank.

-The details of the case described by the Swiss federal criminal court were identical to that of a German IT expert arrested last July and charged with breaching banking laws, industrial espionage and money laundering in relation to the leaking of data from Swiss private bank Julius Baer.
+The details of the case described by the Swiss federal criminal court were identical to that of a German IT expert arrested last July and charged with breaching banking laws, industrial espionage and money laundering in relation to the leaking of data from Swiss private bank Julius Baer BAER.VX.

 The spokeswoman declined to confirm further details of the case.
 The court’s statement said the case was now the subject of an abbreviated hearing, indicating a plea bargain had been agreed.